MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/hypercall-interface.md

 ## Legal Hypercall Environments

 Hypercalls can be invoked only from the most privileged guest processor mode.
-On x64 platfoms, this means protected mode with a current privilege level (CPL) of zero.
+On x64 platforms, this means protected mode with a current privilege level (CPL) of zero.
 Although real-mode code runs with an effective CPL of zero, hypercalls are not allowed in real mode.
 An attempt to invoke a hypercall within an illegal processor mode will generate a #UD (undefined operation) exception.

 All hypercalls should be invoked through the architecturally-defined hypercall interface (see below).
 An attempt to invoke a hypercall by any other means (for example, copying the code from the hypercall code page to an alternate location and executing it from there) might result in an undefined operation (#UD) exception.
 The hypervisor is not guaranteed to deliver this exception.